aresti/primalscheme/README.md

 ### about

 primalscheme is a tool for designing primer panels for multiplex PCR.
-It generates optimum primers for tiling amplicon generation for multiple reference genomes.
-It was developed for sequencing large numbers of viral isolates of known lineages e.g. outbreak strains.
-It requires only two PCR reactions to generate the products which should cover at least 90% of the target region without optimisation.
+It uses a greedy algorithm to find primers for tiling amplicon generation for multiple reference genomes.
+It works best on viral isolates of known lineages e.g. outbreak strains.

 ### requirements